zaphosting/docs/docs/minecraft-forge-fabric-add-mods-modpacks.md

 :::

-## Step 3 - Installing the correct server version
+## Installing the correct server version

 In the Zap-Hosting webinterface, select your Gameserver and go to "Games" in the settings section.